 PROS & CONS

-Fast and accurate AF
+- Fast and accurate AF

-Unbelievable Eye AF tracking
+- Unbelievable Eye AF tracking

-Excellent noise control
+- Excellent noise control

-Long battery life
+- Long battery life

-4k video capabilities
+- 4k video capabilities

-Hybrid Log-Gamma mode available
+- Hybrid Log-Gamma mode available

-Impressive image stabilization
+- Impressive image stabilization

-Affordable price tag
+- Affordable price tag

-Color rendering on skin tone on the yellow end
+- Color rendering on skin tone on the yellow end

-24.2 megapixels might leave something to be desired
+- 24.2 megapixels might leave something to be desired

 If you're already a Sony shooter with an a7R III or an a9, this camera might feel underwhelming.
 That's because, even though it has many of the makings of a pro-level body, it doesn't go all the way.
-Hey, in that price range, compromises have to be made, right?

 But that's exactly the point of this camera.
 You could be a mom looking to explore the world of photography, a blogger who needs high-res videos, a photography student looking to upgrade to a full-frame, or an experienced photojournalist who needs a more compact body to use in your travels.
 Whether you're a portraits photographer, a landscape lover, or an Instagram influencer, the Sony a7 III might just be your ideal camera.

-It's for photographers who don't really need all the power and/or resolution of Sony's pricier models, but want a camera of affordable price and high caliber with which to practice the craft and from which they could learn to appreciate the beauty of pro-level features.
+It's for photographers who don't need the power and/or resolution of Sony's pricier models, but want a camera of affordable price and high caliber with which to practice the craft and from which they could learn to appreciate the beauty of pro-level features.